-v) Measurement of Expected Credit Loss ("ECL") allowance for financial assets d) Use of estimates and judgements (Cont'd.)
+- d) Use of estimates and judgements (continued) - iv) Measurement of Expected Credit Loss ("ECL") allowance for financial assets v) Deferred tax assets

 The loss allowances for financial assets are based on assumptions about risk of default and expected loss rates.
 The Group and the Company use judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's and the Company's past history, existing market conditions as well as forward looking estimates at the end of reporting period.